lava/backloop/README.md

 2. Leave comments with feedback, or edit small touch-ups directly
 3. When satisfied with the code, approve the review.

+A review will have a url like `http://127.0.0.1:52267/review/c0837b48/view?since=HEAD~1&live=true`, you can adjust the query parameters to get a different view on the repository.
+See the reference section below to learn which parameters exist.

+When in "live" mode, that is when the `live` parameter is set to true, the review willl also show untracked files and non-staged changes in the current working directory, and include an "edit directly" button to make small changes directly, without waiting for a round of thinking.

 ## Installation

-To add the MCP server to Claude Code, run:
+To add the MCP server to Claude Code use

 ```bash
 claude mcp add local-review -- uvx --from backloop backloop-mcp
 ```

-or the equivalent for your LLM frontend of choice.
+or run the equivalent command for the LLM frontend of your choice.

 ## Standalone Usage

-You can also use Backloop without an agent, as a standalone local diff
+You can also use Backloop without an agent, as a standalone local diff viewer:
-viewer:

 ```bash
 uvx --from backloop server